Graduate Certificate of Communication

-The Graduate Certificate and Graduate Diploma of Media and Communication and the Masters of Communication comprise a suite of fully articulated courses.
-Successful completion of the Graduate Certificate of Media and Communication will lead to entry into either the Graduate Diploma Media and Communication or the Master of Communication with up to 4 credit points for credit transfer.
-Successful completion of the Graduate Diploma of Media and Communication or equivalent will lead to entry into the Master of Communication with up to 8 credit points for credit transfer.
+The Graduate Certificate and Graduate Diploma of Communication and the Masters of Communication comprise a suite of fully articulated courses.
+Successful completion of the Graduate Certificate of Communication will lead to entry into either the Graduate Diploma of Communication or the Master of Communication with up to 4 credit points for credit transfer.
+Successful completion of the Graduate Diploma of Communication or equivalent will lead to entry into the Master of Communication with up to 8 credit points for credit transfer.

 Applications must be made directly to the University through the Applicant Portal.
 Details of available courses and application closing dates can be found on the Apply webpage.
 Please note that closing dates may vary for individual courses.

 Your course may require further information in support of your application.
 Please refer to the faculty information website for further details.